manolo/gwt-polymer-elements/README.md

  1. Preparation: install `node.js`, `npm` and `bower` in your system, and check that `npm` and `bower` are in your PATH.
  1. Go to the `gwt-polymer-elements` directory
- 2. Run `npm install`
+ 1. Run `npm install`
- 3. Edit the `bower.json` file and add/remove the components you need for your project.
+ 1. Edit the `bower.json` file and add/remove the components you need for your project.
- 4. By default, the "dependencies" section of the `bower.json` file includes all paper elements
+ 1. By default, the "dependencies" section of the `bower.json` file includes all paper elements
- 5. Any time you modify the list of components you have to run `bower install`.
+ 1. Any time you modify the list of components you have to run `bower install`.
- 5. Run `gulp gwt-api` in order to create all java files needed for GWT in the  `gwt-polymer-elements/src/main/java/` folder.
+ 1. Run `gulp gwt-api` in order to create all java files needed for GWT in the `gwt-polymer-elements/src/main/java/` folder.
- 6. Run `mvn clean install` to install the components library in you local maven repo.
+ 1. Run `mvn clean install` to install the components library in you local maven repo.
- 7. You might save the `.jar` generated in the folder `gwt-polymer-elements/target` folder
+ 1. You might save the `.jar` generated in the folder `gwt-polymer-elements/target` folder
+ 1. To customize the name of the distributable artefact run `mvn clean install -Dname=your-library -Drelease=your-version`
- 7. If you want to run the demo, go to the demo folder `../gwt-polymer-demo`
+ 1. If you want to run the demo, go to the demo folder `../gwt-polymer-demo`
- 8. Run `mvn gwt:run` to run the demo in SuperDevMode, otherwise run `mvn clean package` to obtain the `target/demo.war` application
+ 1. Run `mvn gwt:run` to run the demo in SuperDevMode, otherwise run `mvn clean package` to obtain the `target/demo.war` application

 ## Screenshots